intersystems-community/intersystems-servermanager/README.md

 > **Note:** The best way to install and use this extension is by installing the [InterSystems ObjectScript Extension Pack](https://marketplace.visualstudio.com/items?itemName=intersystems-community.objectscript-pack) and following the [documentation here](https://intersystems-community.github.io/vscode-objectscript/).

 InterSystems Server Manager is a Visual Studio Code extension for defining connections to [InterSystems](https://www.intersystems.com/) servers.
 These definitions can used by other VS Code extensions when they make connections.
 One example is the [ObjectScript extension](https://github.com/intersystems-community/vscode-objectscript) for code editing.
+The [Launch WebTerminals](https://marketplace.visualstudio.com/items?itemName=georgejames.webterminal-vscode) extension is another.

 See the [CHANGELOG](https://marketplace.visualstudio.com/items/intersystems-community.servermanager/changelog) for changes in each release.

-# New in Version 3 - November 2021
+# New in Version 3.2 - October 2022

-We are pleased to publish version 3 of this extension which improves the security of stored passwords by integrating with VS Code's [Authentication Provider API](https://code.visualstudio.com/api/references/vscode-api#AuthenticationProvider).
-This significant new release took part in the [November 2021 InterSystems Security Contest](https://openexchange.intersystems.com/contest/19).
+We are pleased to publish version 3.2 of this extension.
+This replaces version 2, improving the security of stored passwords by integrating with VS Code's [Authentication Provider API](https://code.visualstudio.com/api/references/vscode-api#AuthenticationProvider).
+Version 3 was originally created for the [November 2021 InterSystems Security Contest](https://openexchange.intersystems.com/contest/19) and made available as a [pre-release](https://code.visualstudio.com/updates/v1_63#_pre-release-extensions).

-> 2022-01-26: This is currently a **pre-release**.
+> 2022-09-26: This is currently a 3.1 **pre-release** version undergoing final field testing.

 Thanks to [George James Software](https://georgejames.com) for backing this development effort.

 ## The Authentication Provider

-Since version 2 Server Manager has enabled you to store connection passwords in the native keystore of your workstation's operating system.
-This was a more secure alternative to you putting them as plaintext in your JSON files.
-However, the `getServerSpec` function in Server Manager 2's API allowed **any** installed extension to obtain these stored passwords without requiring your permission.
+Beginning with version 2, Server Manager has enabled you to store connection passwords in the native keystore of your workstation's operating system.
+This provided a more secure alternative to keeping them as plaintext in your JSON files.
+However, the `getServerSpec` function in Server Manager 2's API allowed **any** installed extension to obtain these stored passwords without requiring your consent.

-VS Code's Authentication Provider API, introduced in version 1.54 ([February 2021](https://code.visualstudio.com/updates/v1_54#_authentication-provider-api)) became mature enough in version 1.63 for us to use.
+VS Code's Authentication Provider API (`vscode.authentication`), introduced in version 1.54 ([February 2021](https://code.visualstudio.com/updates/v1_54#_authentication-provider-api)) became mature enough in version 1.63 for us to use.

 Server Manager 3 does the following:

 1. Implements an authentication provider called 'intersystems-server-credentials'.
 2. Uses this authentication provider when accessing servers from its own [Server Tree](#the-server-tree).
-3. No longer returns passwords to callers of `getServerSpec`.
+3. No longer returns passwords to callers of `getServerSpec` unless insecurely stored in JSON.

 > Items #2 and #3 have implications regarding backward compatibility.
-An interim [legacy mode](#legacy-mode) is available to help with the transition.
+An interim [legacy mode](#legacy-mode) is available to help with the transition from Server Manager 2, but it may be removed in a future release.

+### Migrating Passwords

+If you previously used Server Manager 2 to store passwords you can run the command `Migrate Legacy Passwords` from Command Palette to migrate these.
+At the end of the migration procedure you will be given the option to delete the old copies.
+For best security we recommend you do this, but if you want to delay that step until after you are confident you won't want to revert to version 2, decline password deletion initially and re-run the migration later.
+Your Server Manager 3 passwords will not be overwritten.

 ### Signing In